Flying-foxes in Eurobodalla

 Population trends of all Eurobodalla Shire flying-fox camps from July 2018 to July 2019

-- Flying-foxes - NSW Government Office of Environment & Heritage
+- Flying-foxes - NSW Department of Planning, Industry and Environment

-- Living with flying-foxes - NSW Government Office of Environment & Heritage
+- Living with flying-foxes - NSW Department of Planning, Industry and Environment

-- Flying-foxes - Australian Government Department of the Environment and Energy
+- Flying-foxes - Australian Government Department of Agriculture, Water and the Environment

 - Flying-foxes and health - NSW Government Health